 - sender (Any) The sender of the signal.
 Either a specific object or None. - named (Any) Named arguments which will be passed to receivers.

-Returns of tuple pairs: [(receiver, response), ...].
+Returns of tuple pairs: [(receiver, response), ... ].
+Return type List celery.utils.dispatch.weakref_backports weakref_backports is a partial backport of the weakref module for Python versions below 3.4.

-celery.utils.dispatch.weakref_backports

 Weakref compatibility.